Skip to main content

 #

-If the first SSRF target returns valid-looking Protected Resource Metadata JSON, the attack chains to a second internal target.
+If the first SSRF target returns valid-looking PRM JSON, the attack chains further.
+The SDK takes authorization_servers[0] from the response and fetches <url>/.well-known/oauth-authorization-server, a second blind SSRF to a completely different internal host.

 Rogue server → 401 with resource_metadata="http://attacker-prm.com/"